saveoursecrets/sdk/TEST.md

 ## Notes

+### Command Line Tests

+The command line tests wait for very specific output in order to complete, inadvertently having a rogue `println!` in the code will cause the command line tests to fail.

+### MacOS ulimit

 If you are running on MacOS and see the "too many open files" error running the tests then you will need to configure `launchctl limit maxfiles`.

 To temporarily change the maxfiles limit: